joshchamberlain/CS471-Assignments-UMLIntro-GitHubTest2/doc/releng/README.md

     ```
    2. Add the token to the global environmental variables in the `.travis.yml` file
    3. Use the token by adding `-Dsonar.login=${SONAR_TOKEN}` when having Travis run the sonar:sonar maven goal.

+# Abandoned Ideas
+Some technologies were investigated but decided against.
+Here are some notes for future reference.

+## GitLab
+GitLab has some nice features, but you do not have complete control.
+This means you rely heavily on GitLab for
+integrations to work.
+GitHub already has tons of integrations that 'just work', and their configuration is fairly
+transparent.

+## Coverity
+It may provide some nice features, but it requires uploading archives to it.
+Given the high quality and relative
+simplicity of Sonar and Code Climate, it was not worth pursuing Coverity.

+## AppVeyor
+AppVeyor can display a JUnit test report.
+However, it can be complicated to set up.

+I suggest using AppVeyor if:
+ * You prefer Windows over Linux
+ * You are using .NET

+## Storing Build Artifacts
+I was trying to store build artifacts (test results, test coverage, checkstyle, etc.) so that I could create some trend
+graphs.
+However, it turns out that Sonar Cloud provides sufficient trend graphs, so there is no need to store build
+artifacts.
+I had checked into the following approaches and was having some difficulty:
+ * Heroku
+ * GitLab
+ * Coverity
+ * Appveyor

+## Jenkins
+Jenkins is a great tool, but it takes a considerable amount of effort to configure.
+There are free hosted options, but
+the only one I could get to work was really slow.
+I finally got it to start building only for the build to fail because
+it didn't have maven installed.
+I did not have permissions to install maven onto it.

+I suggest using Jenkins if:
+ * You have a server
+ * You are using a Java project with Maven
+ * You have a team of <20 people
+ * You trust your team not to break Jenkins
+ * You have experience with Jenkins